uktrade/lite-permissions-service-archive/README.md

 # Permissions Service

-The permissions service is responsible for handling a submission (from the OGEL Registration Application) to register an OGEL.
+The permissions service is responsible for handling a submissions for OGEL registrations to SPIRE.
+It also provides API's to view a users' OGEL registrations and information on ongoing submissions.

-The service will create a customer, create a site, update a user role where necessary and respond with a callback request detailing the result of its processing.
+As part of the submission process the service will create a customer, create a site, update a user role where necessary and respond with a callback request which will detail the result of the submission processing.

 # Running locally